Mathew005/Multi-Project-Streamlit-AI-Application/README.md

 ### 📰 News Summarizer
 A real-time news summarizer that fetches trending news articles and generates AI summaries using the GNews API.
-- **GNews API Integration:** Uses the GNews API with a public API key to fetch news
+- **GNews API Integration:** Uses the GNews API with your personal API key (configured in .env file) to fetch news
 - **Category & Search:** Browse by categories (General, World, Business, Technology, etc.) or search for specific topics
 - **Language & Country Filters:** Select news in different languages and from specific countries
 - **Date Filtering:** Filter news by date range (Today, This week, This month, or All time)